 JavaScript is officially managed by Mozilla Foundation, and new language features are added periodically.
 However, only some JavaScript engines support these new features:

-- property getter and setter functions (supported by WebKit, Opera, ActionScript, and Rhino)
+• property getter and setter functions (supported by WebKit, Opera, ActionScript, and Rhino)

-clauses - iterator protocol (adopted from Python)
+• iterator protocol (adopted from Python)

-- shallow generators-coroutines (adopted from Python)
+• shallow generators-coroutines (adopted from Python)

-- array comprehensions and generator expressions (adopted from Python)
+• array comprehensions and generator expressions (adopted from Python)

-- proper block scope via the
+• proper block scope via the let keyword

-keyword - array and object destructuring (limited form of pattern matching)
+• array and object destructuring (limited form of pattern matching)

-- concise function expressions (
+• concise function expressions (function(args) expr)

-) - ECMAScript for XML (E4X), an extension that adds native XML support to ECMAScript
+• ECMAScript for XML (E4X), an extension that adds native XML support to ECMAScript

 Syntax